- The chance to develop and conduct a substantial independent research project over the entire duration of the course

 - Excellent preparation for further careers in academic, non-academic and commercial sectors

-Develop your understanding of the natural world by conducting a research project in a topic you are passionate about within ecology, evolution or behaviour with the support of world-leading researchers.
+Develop your understanding of the natural world by conducting an in-depth research project in a topic you are passionate about within ecology, evolution or behaviour with the support of world-leading researchers.

 The ecology, evolution and behaviour of organisms are key elements of the natural world we see around us.
 Improving our knowledge of these topics is important in mitigating the impacts of environmental change, improving food and water security, increasing animal welfare and explaining the diversity of life we see across the globe.